The Return (Once Upon a Time)

 "The Return" is the 19th episode of the American fairy tale/drama television series Once Upon a Time, which aired in the United States on ABC on April 22, 2012.
 It was written by Jane Espenson, while Paul Edwards served as the director.

 The series takes place in the fictional seaside town of Storybrooke, Maine, in which the residents are actually characters from various fairy tales that were transported to the "real world" town by a powerful curse.
 As Mr. Gold attempts to uncover August Booth's true identity, Emma Swan confronts Regina Mills about her involvement in Kathryn Nolan's disappearance and David attempts to reconcile with Mary Margaret.
 Meanwhile, Rumpelstiltskin's backstory continues to be revealed along with his attempt to transform back into a human and resume living a normal life with his son.

+Title card

+August Booth rides his chopper motorcycle through the Enchanted Forest.

 Plot

-Opening sequence

-August Booth rides a motorcycle through the forest.